matloff/FarewellAddress/Address.md

 On July 1, 2023, I will retire, after--incredibly--48 years on the faculty of the University of California, Davis.

-Just like George Washington, I will give this "Farewell Address."
-It certainly be historical like Washington's, and it's not really a true farewell--I'll have an office, and intend to be active in research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.
+Just like George Washington :-) , I will give this "Farewell Address."
+It certainly won't be historical like Washington's, and it's not really a true farewell--I'll have an office, and intend to be active in research and in writing books and software--but I hope some will find it interesting, maybe surprising, and possibly useful.

 I'll start with a brief overview of my history, then address issues in teaching and research in computer science and statistics.

-## How I  got here
+## Formative Years

 I was born in Los Angeles, and grew up in East LA and the San Gabriel Valley.